Turtleneck-Daddy/pacman/README.md

   Ghost.java
   World.java
   Pacman.java
-The game can be run by compiling the Brain.java class in the console and the running Brain.
+The game can be run by compiling the Brain.java class in the console and then running Brain.

 ## Authors
 Nikita Tripathi